Fili-second: Ooh, nice catchphrase!

 In addition, there have been several limited or otherwise indirect stories or continuities of the Power Ponies.
 Usually done for independent contracting writers, they are still published under the Marevel name, but not directly under their control and may or may not be part of a different continuity all together.

-—Power Pony POV': Created by the group of writers and artists known as Reharmonized, it serves as a deconstruction and reconstruction of the franchise starting off by showing the true consequences during the infamous D-Day arc.
-It has since developed into one of the most well-respected and brillaint series and considered a cult classic.
+—Power Pony POV: Created by the group of writers and artists known as Reharmonized, it serves as a deconstruction and reconstruction of the franchise starting off by showing the true consequences during the infamous D-Day arc.
+It has since developed into one of the most well-respected and brilliant series and considered a cult classic.
 Said to be on the home stretch.

 There have been growing concerns over magical anomalies resulting in ponies being taken into the comics and placed into the roles of their characters and this phenomena is being investigated.

 - Anti-Villain: Kaitou Hoof/Card Trick.
 Sure he's a thief but he prefers to use sleep spells on guards and bystanders rather than resorting to violence.
 He's even helped the Power Ponies against more dangerous villains.